m4cd4r4/azure-practice-exam-platform/FRONTEND-DEPLOYMENT-SUMMARY.md

 ---

-**Your Azure Practice Exam Platform is now ready for full deployment!**
+**This Azure Practice Exam Platform is now ready for full deployment!**

 The frontend deployment setup maintains the cost-optimized approach while adding enterprise-grade hosting capabilities.
-You're all set to go live! 🚀
+We're all set to go live! 🚀